 A spirometry is a functional test of the lungs.
-The most important spirometry test is the FVC (Forced Vital Capacity).
+Different spirometry tests exist.
+The main spirometry tests are:

 The results of the test are compared to the predicted values that are calculated from his age, size, weight, sex and ethnic group.

 Two graphs are shown after the test: the flow-volume loop and volume-time curve.